24 Feb 2026

 Jamestown

 The TRAVIS surname is well-known to Jamestown researchers as one of the founders.
-John TRAVIS was born 15 Mar 1768 in the Colony of Virginia, Colonial America and died in 1853 in Virginia.
-Many believe his father was Colonel Champion Travis but thus far I have not found documentation proving that parentage.
+John TRAVIS was born 15 Mar 1768 in the Colony of Virginia, Colonial America, and died in 1853 in Virginia.
+Many believe his father was Colonel Champion Travis, but thus far, I have found no documentation proving that parentage as much as I wanted there to be.

 Stowaways from Germany

-The family story: the PIETSCH brothers stowed away and then traveled by wagon train from the East Coast to Texas.
+The family story goes the Pietsch brothers stowed away and then traveled by wagon train from the East Coast to Texas.
 It just might be true.
 I have found NO ONE by their names or derivatives on any ship.
-One stayed with the surname PIETSCH; the other eventually became PEACH.
+Since they ended up in Texas, it seems more likely they came via Galveston or New Orleans.

 Was my g-g-grandfather *really* born near Paris?

-Peter Miller's birth country has been listed as France and Bavaria in censuses.
+eter Miller's birth country has been listed as France and Bavaria in censuses.
 Bavaria has been French and German so it seemed logical that he was born in Bavaria.
-Last night, Oct 30th, I found his obituary for the first time.
+Oct 30th 2025, I found his obituary for the first time.
 Newspapers added to Newspapers.com.
 The opening sentence: "Peter Miller was born near Paris, France, on the 12th day of April 1827 ...
 He came to the United States at the age of 8 years ... six children ..."
 Wow!
 Lots of fact changes and new information.

 Peter Miller's obituary was written by Basil E. Sinclair, my maternal grandmother's brother.
 I knew Uncle Basil and remembered him.
 He was a postmaster, teacher, and minister in his lifetime.
 I tend to put more faith in his written word than in a census.
 Just goes to show you never know what you might find.
 See Peter Miller's data.